segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

 ## Event Properties

-The table below list the properties included in the events listed above.
+The table below lists the properties included in the events listed above.

 Property Name | Description
 --------------- | ------------